Assistance programs Jackson County Mississippi.

-Lord Is My Help – The non-profit agency provides a Congregate Meals site, Meals on Wheels, and a food pantry for individuals and families in need of food and meals.
+Lord Is My Help – The non-profit agency provides a Congregate Meals site, Meals on Wheels, and a food pantry for individuals and families.
+The charity will work to help anyone need of food, free groceries and meals.
 May also have referrals to other non-profits and government programs in Jackson County and across the state.
 1205 Desoto Street, Ocean Springs, Mississippi 39564, call (228) 872-2331

 First Baptist Church may also have food or groceries.
 They also have free personal or household stuff like soap, feminine goods and more.
 Location is 902 Live Oak Avenue, Pascagoula, MS 39567, Call (228) 762-2343 for hours.

 Charities that provide free food - Those are only two locations to try.
 There are other non-profits around Pascagoula and other towns that can be turned to in an emergency.
 Everything from a free box of groceries to Christmas meals or toys, summer snacks for children, and other aid is offered.
 Read more on Jackson County Mississippi free food banks.

 Several other food banks and pantries operate in the state.
 Families of all income and backgrounds can get help.
 Locate a listing of additional food pantries in Mississippi.

-East Central Medical Center - RHC East Central Medical Center.
+Singing River Medical Clinic (East Central Medical Center) - RHC East Central Medical Center.
 This community clinic offers General Medical Care and a sliding fee scale for the low income and uninsured.
+There may be some free basic dental care as well for the uninsured or people on Medicaid.
 Dial (228) 588-6622 for service/intake.
+Or the address is 7001 Hwy 614, Hurley, MS 39562.

 Coastal Family Health Care – A homeless health clinic offers a number of resources to help people manage their medical bills.
 One is community outreach, which is an ongoing and integral part of the needs of the Jackson County Mississippi region.
 The clinic offers dental, medical, substance abuse counseling, social services as well as medical help for chronic conditions.